akashrchandran/syrics/README.md

     "force_synced": false
 }
 ```
-See wiki for more details about the tags.
-(Still in development)
+See wiki for more details about the format tag detailts in [config keys](https://github.com/akashrchandran/syrics/wiki/Config-Keys).

 ### Usage
 > Make sure you have set the congig before starting